 6. Clinical and Laboratory Standards Institute (CLSI).
 Performance Standards for Antimicrobial Susceptibility Testing; Twenty-fourth Informational Supplement, CLSI document M100-S24, Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA, 2014.

 Read this Patient Information before you start using KITABIS PAK and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.

 KITABIS PAK contains a prescription medicine and a PARI LC PLUS Reusable Nebulizer used to treat adults and children 6 years of age and older with cystic fibrosis who have a bacterial infection called Pseudomonas aeruginosa.
 KITABIS PAK contains an antibacterial medicine called tobramycin (an aminoglycoside).

-It is not known if KITABIS PAK is safe and effective:
+It is not known if tobramycin inhalation solution is safe and effective:

-- in people who are colonized with a bacterium called Burkholderia cepacia
+- in people who are colonized with a bacterium called Burkholderia cepacian.